usnistgov/material-schema/README.md

 # material-schema
-The purpose of this repository is to enable community to extend schema.org within materials science and engineering.
+The purpose of this repository is to enable the community to extend schema.org within materials science and engineering.